MichaelJHodge/avalon/README.md

 # Avalon

-Avalon is a decentralized limit order network built on the Nervos CKB blockchain, providing a seamless and secure platform for peer-to-peer token trading.
+Avalon is a decentralized limit order network built on the Nervos CKB blockchain, providing a seamless and secure peer-to-peer platform.
 The project leverages libp2p for a robust peer-to-peer networking infrastructure, allowing users to create, share, and fulfill limit orders without relying on a centralized exchange.

 ## Features